raganwald/raganwald.github.com/_posts/2014-04-26-what-does-javascript-value.md

 var PersonWithCareer = meld(Person, HasCareer);
 {% endhighlight %}

-Objects are certainly about classes and prototype chains and methods, but they're values, and that means that we can write algebras for them. `meld` is a very simple, naïve example, but you can build up form there to composing traits over partial proxies with conflict resolution policies.

-And again, this is not some "different thing," composing mixins into prototypes is the same thing as composing functions, which is the same thing as adding one and one to get two: It's everything-as-a-value, just on a larger scale.
+Functions that transform objects or compose objects act at a higher level than functions that query objects or update objects.
+They form an algebra that allows us to build objects by transformation and composition, just as we can use functions like `begin` to build functions by composition.

+### what javascript values

+JavaScript treats functions and objects as first-class values.
+And the power arising from this is the ability to write functions that transform and compose first-class values, creating an *algebra of values*.

+This applies to transforming and composing functions, and it also applies to transforming and composing objects.

 ---

-### appendix

-A function for composing mixins over partial proxies:
+### appendix: a function for composing behaviour

 {% highlight javascript %}
 // policies for resolving methods